drakhart/ha-super-soco-custom/README.md

-# Super Soco Custom
+# Vmoto & Super Soco Home Assistant Integration

 [![hacs][hacsbadge]][hacs] [![GitHub Release][releases-shield]][releases] [![GitHub Activity][commits-shield]][commits]

 [![License][license-shield]][license] [![Project Maintenance][maintenance-shield]][user_profile]

-Custom component for integrating your Super Soco or Vmoto Soco motorcycle into Home Assistant.
+Custom component for integrating your Vmoto or Super Soco motorcycle into Home Assistant.
 It provides meaningful data like power status, battery percentage, location and a lot more.

 ![Example][img-example]

 ## Disclaimers

-> This integration is based on the Super Soco & Vmoto Soco APIs, so it needs a combination of official ECU and active SIM contract that's currently working and sending data to Super Soco or Vmoto Soco servers.
+> This integration is based on the Vmoto API, so it needs a combination of official ECU and active SIM contract that's currently working and sending data to Vmoto servers.
 If this is not your case then sadly there's little to no chance that this integration will work for you.
 To put it simple: if your mobile app is not working, this won't work either.

-> Please note that Super Soco & Vmoto Soco do not allow more than one client at a time, so any open session in the official app will be closed when using this integration (same as if you'd log in from a new device).
+> Please note that Vmoto do not allow more than one client at a time, so any open session in the official app will be closed when using this integration (same as if you'd log in from a new device).

-> This integration is not officially a part of Super Soco or Vmoto Soco.
-Additionally, this is NOT endorsed by Super Soco or Vmoto Soco in any way.
-Super Soco and Vmoto Soco are trademarks of Vmoto Limited.
+> This integration is not officially a part of Vmoto or Super Soco.
+Additionally, this is NOT endorsed by Vmoto or Super Soco in any way.
+Vmoto and Super Soco are trademarks of Vmoto Limited.

 ## Installation